 There is little to say about this.
 If you search for a revolutionary idea behind this, you won't find any.
 It is more in line with a 20 years history of separating high profit business and low profit business, with the usual disrespect to employees and stockholders.
 The way how HP has put the money from stockholders pockets into tax office pockets, was unhygienic.
 So, business as usual.

 As she left Lucent, she had a small problem, that needed to be solved before she could come to HP.
-It was a huge amount of (quite worthless) stock options, that she could only exercise when she would not leave Lucent.
+It was a huge amount of (quite worthless) Lucent stock options, that she could only exercise when she would not leave Lucent.

-Selling off Agilent for 3 or 5 times what it was really worth, sure gave here a lot of respect, and made her the real Captain of the Ship.
+Selling off Agilent for 5 times what it was really worth, sure gave here a lot of respect, and made her the real Captain of the Ship.
 For that moment.
 But you see, HP is not a boat.
-Hp is a company, owned by the stockholders, and Carly made her calculation without the Hewlett family.
+This is company, owned by the stockholders, and Carly made her calculation without the Hewlett family.
 Later on, when she had to prove her captain of industry capability, there was disagreement with the Hewlett family, who rejected her ideas to kick out the computer business.
 Though she insisted on it, and kept on acting like the 'boss'.
 Then, the Hewlett family said, fine so you're the boss, but you're also an employee, and we are the share holders.
 You can fire an employee, but employees can't fire the stockholders.
 So they took a lawyer against her.
 What a crazy situation, an employee in legal trouble with the stockholders.
 As I tried to express before, the stockholders can't be fired, and stockholders can block any decision which has to pass the stockholders meeting.
 Now Carly made a miscalculation.
 Sure, the Hewlett family had less than 50% of the stocks, so they are no majority, but the other 50% doesn't necessarily have to vote in Carly's advantage.
 And that's what happened.
 Initially she made the Hewlett family in their role as stockholders loose in court.
 After that, she got blocked by every share holders meeting.
 She lost her power, because she could only decide minor things, that need no approval of the stockholders meeting.

 This was not the company anymore I wanted to share my active life with.
 I had to face it.
 I started already in 1993 with my own company, and still working for Hewlett Packard at the same time.
 Then in 2003 I quit my job, and started all for myself.
 So now when I do something right, I can put the result in my own pocket, instead of in the HP company pockets!
 Looking back, this was a very good decision.
 I should have done so before, because you only live once, and your time runs out before you know it.